bbodi/rustarok/README.md

 A project whose primary goals are to have fun developing it and experiment with interesting technical problems from the world of game development.

-It is intended to be a multiplayer, fast-pace Moba style game.
+It is intended to be a multiplayer, fast-paced Moba style game.
 Check [Background story](background-story) for details.

 ## Building